15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 WHERE TO STAY IN DUBROVNIK OLD TOWN

 St. Joseph’s Boutique Hotel – A beautifully restored 16th-century townhouse tucked away in the Old Town.
-Rooms are elegant, with luxury touches like rainfall showers.
-Perfect if you love history with modern comfort.
+Rooms are elegant, perfect if you love history with modern comfort.

-The Pucic Palace – One of the most iconic Dubrovnik Old Town hotels, set in an 18th-century palace just steps from the main street, blending historic charm with refined luxury.
+The Pucic Palace – One of the most iconic Dubrovnik Old Town hotels, set on a gorgeous square just steps from the main street, blending historic charm with luxury.

 For a full breakdown of luxury hotels, beach resorts and best areas, see my complete Where to Stay in Dubrovnik guide.